+- compilations;

+- any other original works of a literary, scientific or artistic nature.

-A copyright owner has the exclusive right to:
+- A copyright owner has the exclusive right to:

 - reproduce or adapt the work;

 - disseminate the work to the public;

 - rent out the work;

 - grant licences for the work; and

 - sell the copyright.

 - How protected.
 Copyright protection arises automatically on creation or publication of the work.
-The copyright owner can record his ownership with the Department of Intellectual Property.
+Alternatively, the copyright owner can record his ownership with the Department of Intellectual Property, in order to create proof of ownership.

 - How enforced.
 This is the same as for unregistered designs (see above, Unregistered designs).

-■ Length of protection.
+- Length of protection.
 Protection for most works lasts for the lifetime of the creator plus 50 years, except works of applied art (see above, Unregistered designs).